 Dietary dissolution has a few disadvantages.
 Stones typically start dissolving within a few weeks, but they may still obstruct the urethra before they can dissolve.
 In addition, dietary dissolution diets are formulated specifically to dissolve stones and may not meet all of your dog's nutritional needs during treatment.
 This is not a concern for short-term treatment, but these diets are not recommended for long-term use.

 Bladder stones are not always preventable.
 However, some prevention strategies can reduce the risk of stone formation:

 - Provide unlimited fresh water.
 Adequate hydration is key to diluting the urine and promoting urination.
 You can also add some water to dry food.

 - Feed a nutritionally balanced diet.
 Talk with your veterinarian to ensure that your dog's diet isn't too high in nutrients that could lead to bladder stone formation.
 Also, do not give your dog supplements without your veterinarian's approval.

-- Give your dog wet food.
+- Consider feeding your dog wet food.
 Wet food has lots of moisture and helps dilute the urine.

 - Treat underlying diseases.

 Additional preventive measures, including regular monitoring of the urine and imaging of the bladder, are needed to prevent a recurrence.
-If your dog has had bladder stones, your veterinarian will advise how frequently your dog will need this monitoring.
+If your dog has had bladder stones or is a breed at higher risk, your veterinarian will advise how frequently your dog will need this monitoring.